-So what have we done in the first 6+ months…
+So what have we done in our first year..

 OCTOBER 2018 – Teacher Launch and Training session

 OCTOBER 2018 – First launch of Omang Devices

 About 450 devices were distributed to learners and teachers at Vulamasango, Phehellang and Olien Secondary School

 Because the platform is able to monitor usage on individual devices, we were able to quickly identify which devices were hacked first and talk to the specific learners involved.
 We could therefore understand the flaws in the software and update it to ensure this would not recur.

 JANUARY 2019 – CLN Ops was established